Cancer Diet With Traditional Chinese Medicine

 According to practitioners of TCM, the Western medicine treatments of radiation and chemotherapy will cause damage to the blood and Qi while negatively affecting the function of the five viscera and six bowels.
 The five viscera are made up of the heart, liver, spleen, lungs, and kidneys, whereas the six bowels refer to the large intestine, small intestine, gall bladder, urinary bladder, stomach, and torso.

 This means that though the chemo and radiation may work to destroy cancer cells, it does so while causing great harm to all the systems of the human body.
-As a result, those undergoing these treatments will suffer from deficiencies of the body’s Qi, blood, yin, and yang.
-It is because of these deficiencies that incorporating an anti-cancer diet is of the utmost importance.

 The Impact of Proper Nutrition on the Body